AzorianSolutions/powertran/docs/configuration.md

 The password to use when connecting to the device.

+> **NOTICE !!!**

+Device passwords are not stored in plain text and must be encrypted with the app's salt.
+The easiest way to do this is to run the following command once the app's environment has been activated:

+> powertran add_device [OPTIONS] NAME HOST USERNAME PLAIN-TEXT-PASSWORD ENABLED

 #### enabled (bool)

 If set to `False`, the device will be ignored by the application.
 This is useful for temporarily disabling a device.